Retool: Saving developers from internal tools since 2017 😇

 “[most internal tools] are just a bunch of tables, buttons, drop downs and forms that you have to build from scratch.
 What if there was a drag and drop way of building this faster?”

 Today, Retool helps companies like Mercedes-Benz, Doordash, ABInBev, Fox, NBC, and many others build internal tools, fast.
-With >$10 million in revenue, Retool is valued at $925 million and is backed by Sequoia, and founders of Github, Gusto, PagerDuty, Plaid, Segment, Stripe, and Y Combinator.
+Blazing at rocketship speeds in revenue, Retool is valued at $3.2B and is backed by Sequoia, and the founders of Github, Gusto, PagerDuty, Plaid, Segment, Stripe, and Y Combinator.

 “Excel-like, with higher-order primitives"?! 🤷🏻♂️